myrlaf25/NoteTaking/README.md

 ## Credits

-Started code was provided by Trilogy.
+Starter code was provided by Trilogy.
 The back end was develop by Myrla Flores and with assistance from the Bootcamp staff.

 ## License